Rowan-Cabarrus Community College selects new Student Ambassadors

-ROWAN COUNTY, N.C.
-(WBTV) - Rowan-Cabarrus Community College has named five outstanding students as official Ambassadors for the 2020-2021 term.
+CHARLOTTE, N.C.
+(WBTV) - Rowan-Cabarrus Community College has named seven outstanding students as official Ambassadors for the 2021-2022 term.
 The student leaders were recognized and welcomed by the College at a recent Board of Trustees meeting.

-“I am excited and proud to welcome this new group of Ambassadors, and I look forward to working with them as they represent the College,” said Dr. Carol S. Spalding, president of Rowan-Cabarrus.
-“Our excellent Ambassador program helps these outstanding students become engaged community leaders and responsible, active citizens.”
+“I am excited and proud to welcome this new group of Ambassadors, and I look forward to working with them,” said Dr. Carol S. Spalding, president of Rowan-Cabarrus.
+“Our Ambassador program helps outstanding students become engaged campus and community leaders.”

-“These top students act as liaisons between the College and prospective students, their families, guests, alumni, business partners and others,” said Rowan-Cabarrus Director of Student Life and Leadership Barb Meidl.
-“This leadership opportunity enables this prestigious team of students to develop and expand a wide range of skills that will benefit them well beyond their time here at Rowan-Cabarrus, including public speaking, networking and communication and interpersonal skills.”
+“Ambassadors act as liaisons between the College and prospective students, their families, guests, alumni, business partners and the community,” said Rowan-Cabarrus Director of Student Life and Leadership Barb Meidl.
+“This unique leadership opportunity enables these students to develop skills that will benefit them well beyond their time at Rowan-Cabarrus, including public speaking, networking, communication and interpersonal skills.”

 For more information about Rowan-Cabarrus Community College, please visit www.rccc.edu or call 704-216-RCCC (7222).